 The Oregon theater screamed bloody bigotry, deeming the Albee estate’s resistance to their casting a black actor for the role of Nick in Who’s Afraid Of Virginia Woolf ‘convoluted racism.’

 I call the estate’s reaction a reasonable one, well within their rights.

 And the theater’s reaction, I deem it unfortunate, at best, if not hysterical and misguided, and hostile to the cause of progress at large on account of its inability to discern.
-The theater’s management doesn’t seem to understand that mixing things up for the sake of mixing things up is a poor choice.
+The theater’s management doesn’t seem to understand that mixing things up for the sake of mixing things up is not necessarily positive.
 Far from smart, it sends strong signals that their venue fails to grasp the particularities of the play at hand, reinforcing the stereotype of the one-track-mind liberal.
-For true open-mindedness to exist, and for a truly inclusive society to operate, progress has to be applied judiciously, with discernment, not hysteria.
+For true open-mindedness to exist, and for a truly inclusive society to operate, progress has to be applied judiciously and with discernment, not hysteria.

 Hysteria is not an open society’s ally.